ebenezeryeboah/ebenezeryeboah/README.md

-Hi, I'm **Ebenezer Yeboah**, a passionate Web Developer, Data & Business Analyst, and Financial Engineer based in Ghana.
+Hi, I'm **Ebenezer Yeboah**, a passionate Web Developer and Data & Business Analyst based in Ghana.

 ---